-Pursuant to OSHA 29 CFR 1926.50(c), M.T.
-Laney requires that certified personnel are available to provide emergency first aid and CPR on all of our job sites and at our main office.
+Pursuant to OSHA 29 CFR 1926.50(c), Laney Companies requires that certified personnel are available to provide emergency first aid and CPR on all our job sites and at our main office.

-First Aid, CPR and AED
+First Aid.
+CPR and AED

 If a situation arises that may require minor First Aid Treatment: